 I recently read an article on Moz describing an SEO Myth.
 Realizing that this myth was in fact related to the primary way that I practice SEO, I thought I would quickly write up my 2 cents on the topic.

 The gist or TL;DR of the article is that there is evidence to show that using big content to attract inbound links to one page on a site, may not actually have any site wide SEO benefit for directly desired keywords.

-This article is me adding my 2 cents to Tom’s key findings and comments, adding to the discussion and then playing a little bit of internet detective to take a closer look at one of his examples.
+This article is me adding my 2 cents to Tom’s key findings and comments, adding to the discussion, and then playing a little bit of internet detective work to take a closer look at one of his examples.